-The U.S. Bureau of Labor Statistics gives a rosy outlook for these language pros: employment for interpreters and translators is expects to grow 24% in the next 10 years.
-Native language proficiency in a language pair (ex.
-English and Spanish) is usually the major requirement for working in this field, although job prospects are best for those with professional certifications.
+Native language proficiency in a language pair (e.g. English and Spanish) is usually the major requirement for working in this field, although job prospects are best for those with professional certifications.

 Many translators already work from home, and the internet offers wider access to clients than ever before.
-As with other writing and communication jobs, specialization pays: the top 10% of translators can earn upwards of $83,000.
-Translators and interpreters can focus their work in a particular field like healthcare, science and technology, or government and policy.
+As with other writing and communication jobs, specialization pays: Translators and interpreters can focus their work in a particular field like health care, science and technology or government and policy.

 8. Social Media Manager

 The field of social-media marketing has only grown as social media has taken over the internet.
 It’s a dream job for Facebook and Instagram junkies with an interest in business and writing.

 About 72% of American adults use social media in some capacity, so social media allows businesses to reach their clients directly without having to pay for traditional ads in TV, radio or print.